nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 Requirements
 ************

-* The following development board:
+The sample supports the following development kit:

-    * |nRF9160DK|

-* .. include:: /includes/spm.txt
+.. include:: /includes/boardname_tables/sample_boardnames.txt
+   :start-after: set5_start
+   :end-before: set5_end

-* An LwM2M server URL address available on the internet.
+The sample also requires an LwM2M server URL address available on the internet.
 For this sample, the URL address mentioned on the `Leshan Demo Server`_ page is used.

+.. include:: /includes/spm.txt

 Building and Running
 ********************